JoryHogeveen/view-admin-as/readme.txt

 If you've selected a user, you can also change this user's preferences; like screen settings on various admin pages.
 You can also switch to a role or temporarily change your own capabilities.

-Through the "Role defaults" module you can set default screen settings for roles and apply them on users through various bulk actions.
+With the "Role defaults" module you can set default screen settings for roles and apply them on users through various bulk actions.

+It also features a "Role manager" module to add, edit or remove roles and grant or deny them capabilities.

 = Overview / Features =